PCI Compliance Requirements Guide

 - Develop and maintain secure systems and apps in a way that actively searches and fixes vulnerabilities.

-- Minimize people in the organization who can access cardholder data to avoid data theft and security issues.
+- Restrict physical access to cardholder data in the organization to avoid data theft and security issues.

-- Make sure your systems authenticate and thoroughly identify users with access to sensitive information.
+- Implement role-based access control (RBAC) to authenticate and thoroughly identify users with access to sensitive information.

 - Limit access to cardholder data that you physically keep.